Now, more than ever, your call center agents need your support.

 'Treat the temporary remote work situation less like a field trip and more like what it truly is – the future of work!' says @TaxJar #remotework #cctr #management Click To Tweet

 It’s never been more important for call center managers to support their agents.
-Here are our top tips for engaging remote employees and keeping agent morale high, so that you and your team can go (virtually) unimpeded for as long as you need to.
+Here are our top tips for engaging your call center agents and keeping agent morale high, so that you and your team can go (virtually) unimpeded for as long as you need to.

 1. Improve your communication with remote employees

 If there’s one thing we’ve learned over the last few weeks, it’s the importance of communicating with your employees working at home.

 We could give you the best tips in the world and they’d still be ineffective if your communication strategy is weak.

 Employee relationships are important, and we believe they should always be a priority.
 When managing a team of remote call center agents, this is even more imperative.
 As a manager, you need to invest more time in this than you normally would.

 Start by setting very clear expectations about communication, roles, and responsibilities, as this will prevent confusion later.
 And it will help any of your team stay connected with each other on a personal level.

 Invest in chat and video conferencing software

 One aspect of office communication that quickly gets lost when we go remote is the little conversations and comments we make to our neighbors and departmental colleagues.
 Chat apps are a great way to bring these back.Employee relationships should always be a priority.
 But when you're managing a remote team, this is even more imperative.
 You need to invest more time than normal. #remotework #cctr #management Click To Tweet